The 10 Best Horror Movies of the 1990s, Ranked

 5. Dead Alive (1992)

-Did you know that Peter Jackson (yes, that Peter Jackson) is responsible for one of the goriest horror flicks ever released?
+Did you know that Peter Jackson (yes, the very same Peter Jackson who gave us the wholesomely wonderful The Lord of the Rings films) is also responsible for one of the goriest horror flicks ever released?

-The movie is so gory that it was banned in South Korea, Singapore, and Finland.
-It's a zombie movie that's part horror part comedy.
-But it's all blood and guts!
+Dead Alive (also called Braindead) is actually so gratuitously gory that it was banned in South Korea, Singapore, and Finland.
+It's a zombie movie that's part horror and part comedy, but it's all blood and guts!

 4. The Sixth Sense (1999)

-The Sixth Sense is a classic horror movie regardless of the decade.
-Who hasn't quoted the "I see dead people" line at least a few times throughout their life?
+The Sixth Sense is a classic horror movie that won't just be remembered as one of the best of the decade, but as one of the best horror movies ever made.
+Who hasn't quoted the famous line "I see dead people" at least a few times throughout their life?

-This movie is packed with tension, fantastic acting, and a plot twist that'll knock your socks off (if it somehow hasn't been spoiled for you in the last 20 years).
+This movie is packed with tension, fantastic acting, and an iconic plot twist that'll knock your socks off—if it somehow hasn't been spoiled for you in the last 20 years.
+But even if you know the twist, it doesn't ruin the movie.
+In fact, it's even better on a rewatch!

 3. The Blair Witch Project (1999)

-The Blair Witch Project is responsible for the rise of the found-footage horror movie.
-As such, you either want to thank it or curse at it.
-This will depend on your feelings about those sorts of movies.
+The Blair Witch Project is responsible for the rise of the found footage horror movie.
+As such, you either want to thank it or curse it, depending on your feelings about those sorts of movies.

-Either way, Blair Witch was one of the most talked-about films of its time.
-It brings tension and an overwhelming sense of dread in a way that few other films have.
+Either way, The Blair Witch Project was one of the most talked-about films of its time.
+It brings tension and an overwhelming sense of dread in a way that few other films have managed, even to this day.

 2. Scream (1996)